vendramin/vendramin.github.io/publications.md

 * [Retractability of solutions to the Yang-Baxter equation and p-nilpotency of skew braces](https://arxiv.org/abs/1904.11657) (with E. Acri, R. Lutowski). _Internat.
 J. Algebra Comput.
 30 (2020), no. 1, 91–115_.
 * [Combinatorial solutions to the reflection equation](https://arxiv.org/abs/1810.03341) (with A. Smoktunowicz, R. Weston). _J.
 Algebra 549 (2020) 268-290_.
 * [Some problems on skew braces and the Yang-Baxter equation](https://publications.mfo.de/bitstream/handle/mfo/3705/OWR_2019_51.pdf?sequence=4&isAllowed=y).
-Algebraic Tools for Solving the YangBaxter Equation, _Oberwolfach Rep. 16 (2020), no. 4, 3207–3242._
+Algebraic Tools for Solving the Yang-Baxter Equation, _Oberwolfach Rep. 16 (2020), no. 4, 3207–3242._

 #### 2019